Lecrapouille/OpenGLCppWrapper/README.md

 g++ -W -Wall --std=c++11 main.cpp -o prog `pkg-config openglcppwrapper --cflags --libs`
 ```

-## Credits

-This API is largely inspired by projects such as:
-* [Glumpy](https://github.com/glumpy/glumpy) python project.
-* [opengl4csharp](https://github.com/giawa/opengl4csharp) C# project.

-### Why I decided to make this API?
+## Why another C++ wrapper for OpenGL?

+Short answer: I disliked others API I found on Github!
+Long answer:

-* The first need from this API is that contrary to legacy OpenGL, learning modern OpenGL (aka OpenGL core), is very difficult for beginners.
+* Contrary to legacy OpenGL, learning modern OpenGL (aka OpenGL Core Profile), is more difficult for beginners.

+* As a beginner of OpenGL Core, I always get confused by the order of creation/binding of OpenGL objects.
+With OpenGLCppWrapper, you'll do not have to really know what is OpenGL VBOs, VAOs, framebuffer, shader attributes, ... and in what order they have to be created or bound.
+What you probably prefer to deal with questions like: "what texture fit the best to my model?" or "What is the list of triangles for my model?" but certainly not low-level issue questions like "is myTexture.jpg is bound to GL_TEXTURE0 or GL_TEXTURE1 ?".

 * When working on my personal project
-[SimTaDyn](https://github.com/Lecrapouille/SimTaDyn) I was looking for an OpenGL wrapper in C++.
+[SimTaDyn](https://github.com/Lecrapouille/SimTaDyn) I was looking for a C++ API wrapping OpenGL routines.
 The first need was to hide the OpenGL boilerplate.
-I looked for such a kind of OpenGL library on GitHub but I founded none which allowed me to write OpenGL scenes in few lines.
-The second need from this API is that OpenGL does not manage dynamic size VBOs easily (as far as I know).
+I looked for such a kind of OpenGL library on GitHub but I found none which allowed me to write OpenGL scenes in few lines.
+The second need, is that OpenGL does not manage dynamic size VBOs easily (as far as I know).
 I needed to edit maps with an arbitrary number of nodes and arcs which is problematic with fixed size VBO (OpenGL is made for games and characters are rendering with almost the same number of vertices (if we except tessellation with geometry shaders).

+* C++ APIs I saw on GitHub just give a C++ flavor'ish taste to OpenGL C functions.
+None of them have real class inheritance wrapping OpenGL objects and encapsulate for hiding the misery of calling routines.
+As a consequence, you still have to deal with the correct order of calling routines.

 * APIs like [ogl](https://github.com/opengl-tutorials/ogl) or [OOGL](https://github.com/Overv/OOGL) or [gl](https://github.com/acdemiralp/gl) are wrong (even with thousands of stars) because there is too much code like `glBindBuffer`, `BindAttribute(...
 3, 42 * sizeof(float))` or `glVertexAttribPointer`, `program.set_uniform(program.uniform_location` that I absolutely do not want to see in a high-level code.

+* I also wanted an API that not only content to initialize VBOs during the init phase (meshes, color, textures ...), but that also allows you to manipulate your 3D scene data during the runtime from the CPU point of view: the API will transmit automatically to the GPU all modified elements for their display.
+This is, of course, less performant that manipulating them from shaders code, but this offers you extra flexibility (for scientific tools for example).

-* [Glumpy](https://github.com/glumpy/glumpy) was the exact OpenGL wrapper I was looking for!
-Unfortunately written in Python!
+* The only API demarking to others was [Glumpy](https://github.com/glumpy/glumpy).
+It was the API I was looking for but unfortunately written in Python!
 I had to make its portage into C++.
-I also discovered later [opengl4csharp](https://github.com/giawa/opengl4csharp) written in C# which is quite similar to Glumpy but I think some designs are less good.
-So finally I found no good C++ OpenGL wrapper API.
+I also discovered later [opengl4csharp](https://github.com/giawa/opengl4csharp), written in C#, quite similar to Glumpy but I think some designs are less good.

+* I found no good C++ OpenGL wrapper API, so I make my own largely inspired by Glumpy which takes the opposite direction over OpenGL tutorials: it does not start with a list of triangles, to push them in VBOs and finish coding with shaders (and depending on which OpenGL version, uses or not a VAO) it does the inverse: it starts from shaders and hides for you the generation of VBOs, attributes, uniforms, texture samplers.
+As a developper, you'll have just to request the shader program to instanciate a new 3D model (aka VAO), initialize it with data the shader needs: vertices, colors, texture positions.
+Finally paint the model with the bound shader.

+* The number of public interfaces of OpenGLCppWrapper is reduced as much as possible.
+Only OpenGL constants used as parameters in public methods are wrapped by C++ enum for using the strong type checking during the compilation of the project, avoiding to pass 'carrots' while 'potatoes' were expected.

+## Drawbacks

+As drawbacks, this API is less cache friendly than calling directly your OpenGL routines (due to a lot of if-then-else, smart pointers and dynamic cast).
+This is the price of hiding the complexity and staying generic.

+## Credits

+This API is largely inspired by projects such as:
+* [Glumpy](https://github.com/glumpy/glumpy) python project.
+* [opengl4csharp](https://github.com/giawa/opengl4csharp) C# project.

 **Note: OpenGLCppWrapper is not a full-feature portage of Glumpy or opengl4csharp**